-Those looking for a weekend getaway with natural beauty, fantastic food and a feeling of complete unity with their surroundings would be hard-pressed to find a better place to indulge than the Cinque Terre.
+Those looking for a weekend getaway with natural splendour, fantastic food and beautifully authentic villages would be hard-pressed to find a better place to indulge than the Cinque Terre.
 Cinque Terre is a string of five small coastal villages.
-Easily accessed by train, expats can walk between each village, take in the scenery and admire the colourful buildings residing along the enchanting, rugged coastline.
-The Via dell'Amore (the Way of Love) offers a lovely walk that is neither too long nor challenging.
+Easily accessed by train, expats can hike between each village, take in the scenery and admire the colourful buildings dotting the enchanting and rugged coastline.
+The Via dell'Amore (the Way of Love) offers a great walk that is neither too long nor particularly challenging.

-Made up of a few small towns along the Mediterranean, Versilia is home to a diverse range of activities to enjoy that are all within a two-hour train ride from Florence.
+Made up of a few small towns along the Mediterranean, Versilia boasts a diverse range of activities that are all within a two-hour train ride from Florence.

 Expats who are in Versilia in July or August might be able to see the Festival Puccini, a summer opera festival.

 For expats who want to experience Tuscany at its most picturesque, South Tuscany and the Maremma are ideal for a quick stay.
-The natural hot springs of Saturnia will leave one’s skin feeling soft for days, and the exquisite wine, cheese and salami will any satisfy expat cravings.
+The natural hot springs of Saturnia will leave one’s skin feeling soft for days, and the area's exquisite wine, cheese and charcuterie are not to be missed.